Frequently Asked Questions

 Integrating legacy systems

 Legacy systems weren’t built with an API-first approach, so it can be challenging to integrate them with modern systems.
 However, many organizations still rely on legacy systems due to the years of valuable data on them.
 Nevertheless, if the legacy system supports APIs, users may start with a trickle migration to a CMS with Content Federation capabilities, such as Hygraph.
-In Wordpress, for instance, you can access the data via a REST API or GraphQL plugin.
+In WordPress, for instance, you can access the data via a REST API or GraphQL plugin.

 Frontend stack unification

-While the API-first CMS may offer the flexibility to choose modern technologies and frameworks that developers love, it may not be the same across the entire frontend codebase due to the presence of other systems.
+While the API CMS may offer the flexibility to choose modern technologies and frameworks that developers love, it may not be the same across the entire frontend codebase due to the presence of other systems.

 #Overcoming API-first challenges

-To overcome challenges of integrating legacy systems and frontend unification and get the full benefits of an API-first CMS, businesses need the help of Content Federation.
+To overcome challenges of integrating legacy systems and frontend unification and get the full benefits of an API CMS, businesses need the help of Content Federation.
 Through Content Federation, businesses can pull together data from multiple sources on the backend using APIs.
 It means that companies can extract data from legacy systems without migrating everything to a new system.

 Engineering teams can build high-performance composable applications using native GraphQL Content APIs, and content creators can create, reuse, and distribute content wherever needed.